GRennie8/Credit_Risk_Analysis/README.md

   <img width="419" alt="Screen Shot 2022-08-28 at 9 15 36 PM" src="https://user-images.githubusercontent.com/104115586/187116022-36e0d606-2b10-4611-b310-56baaacfb767.png">

-  * The balanced accuracy score improved slightly to 65.1%.
+  * The balanced accuracy score decreased slightly to 62%.

   <img width="357" alt="Screen Shot 2022-08-28 at 8 59 09 PM" src="https://user-images.githubusercontent.com/104115586/187115658-fc859c8d-746e-4bf1-b482-2c8290215d96.png">

-  * Like `RandomOverSampler`, the "High Risk" precision rate again was only 1% with the recall degraded to 61% giving this model an F1 score of 2%.
+  * Like `RandomOverSampler`, the "High Risk" precision rate again was only 1% with the recall degraded to 59% giving this model an F1 score of 2%.
-  * "Low Risk" had a precision rate of 100% and an improved recall at 69%.
+  * "Low Risk" had a precision rate of 100% and an improved recall at 65%.

   <img width="372" alt="Screen Shot 2022-08-28 at 8 59 15 PM" src="https://user-images.githubusercontent.com/104115586/187115674-0a6f6542-d478-4e10-aec2-df569ccef72b.png">